• Skip to primary navigation

 • Butter | We'll use the butter to kick off the cream of mushroom gravy.
 It will add both flavor and richness to the sauce.

-• Mushrooms | When making Pork Chops With Mushroom, you might find it a time-saver to buy your mushrooms already sliced and cleaned mushrooms.
+• Mushrooms | When making Pork Chops with Mushroom, you might find it a time-saver to buy your mushrooms already sliced and cleaned mushrooms.
 You can use white button mushrooms or those savory little creminis.

 • Soy Sauce | Did that one throw you for a loop?
 Soy sauce is absolutely specular for adding savory, salty, depth of flavor to sauces and it pairs particularly well with mushrooms!
 It is the secret weapon that takes your cream of mushroom gravy from good to absolutely spectacular!